Programme Risk

 Live Delivery.
 Dynamic Control.

 Once construction is live, commercial exposure becomes dynamic.
-Programme shifts, access constraints and sequencing adjustments can immediately affect cost stability and margin integrity within a structured commercial control environment.
+Programme shifts, access constraints and sequencing changes can quickly affect cost stability and margin integrity.

 COMMERCIAL OUTPUTS